-Every year, the Globe at Night international citizen-science campaign raises awareness about the impact of light pollution by inviting citizen-scientists to measure and submit night sky brightness observations.
+Every year, the Globe at Night international community science campaign, a program of NSF’s NOIRLab, raises awareness about the impact of light pollution by inviting community scientists to measure and submit night sky brightness observations.
 All you need is a computer, tablet, or smartphone!
-And their webapp is now available in 28 languages!
+And their webapp is available in 28 languages!

-Citizen-science plays an important role in the fight against light pollution.
+Community science plays an important role in the fight against light pollution.
 It is both contributive and collaborative, allowing for experiments, explorations, and inquiries to run on a large-scale, ongoing basis.
 This provides scientists with much larger and more diverse data sets that might have otherwise been unachievable.
-In 2020, citizen-scientists from around the world contributed 29,515 data points to Globe at Night!

 How to Participate:

 - During the campaign dates, go outside on a clear night more than an hour after sunset and let your eyes adjust to the dark (at least 10 minutes).

 - Find the constellation you are reporting on.
 Many smartphone apps or programs can help you locate it if you are unsure where it is.